What are interchange fees and why do they matter?

 Regulators

-Regulators have long been unhappy about the lack of transparency that merchants and consumers face.
+Regulators are unhappy about the lack of transparency that merchants and consumers face.

 Some cards offer rewards for higher spending or cashback.
-These rewards encourage consumers to take high-cost credit with the rewards being financed by higher interchange e.g. the consumer pays twice.
+These encourage consumers to take high-cost credit, with the reward being financed by higher interchange e.g. the consumer pays twice.

-Regulators often cite the card schemes and card issuing banks for abuse of power as they hold large market shares.
+Regulators often cite the card scheme or card issuing bank for abuse of power as they hold large market shares.

 Regulation of interchange fees

-In the EU, interchange fees are capped at 0.2% for consumer debit and prepaid cards, and 0.3% for consumer credit cards since 2015 following the PSD2 regulation.
-Corporate cards are excluded.
-The UK and EEA mirror the EU.
+In the EU, interchange fees are capped at 0.2% for consumer debit/prepaid cards, and 0.3% for consumer credit cards by PSD2.

-Moreover, the surge in financial crime has required card schemes to invest heavily in technological and non-technological defence to thwart criminals.
+The surge in financial crime requires card schemes to invest heavily in defences to thwart payment fraud.

-Potentially.
-A payments advisor like Sure can analyse a merchant’s processing history and merchant service agreement to understand if rates are appropriate for your risk and wider market.
+A payments advisor like Sure can analyse a merchant’s processing history and merchant service agreement to understand if rates are appropriate.

-The cost of payment processing must also be considered alongside other factors including the payment mix, acceptance rate, settlement terms, quality of service, customer experience, etc.
+The cost of payment processing is considered alongside other factors including the payment mix, acceptance rate, settlement terms, quality of service, customer experience, etc.

 How does FinTech affect interchange?